kingluo/lua-resty-ffi/README.md

 This function calls the `libffi_init()` of the library per key.

-It means the same library with a different configuration would initiate a different new runtime, which is especially useful for python3 and Java.
+It means the same library with a different configuration would initiate a different new runtime, which is especially useful for python3, Java and Node.js.

 Example: